Here’s how we care and give for eyesight and beyond.

 - Scholarships, loans, memorial funds, or endowments of any kind

-- Infrastructure or capital requests (e.g., building campaigns, conducting major renovations)
+- Infrastructure or capital requests (e.g., building campaigns or major renovations)

 - Any private benefit to a Health Care Professional (HCP)

-- Organizations chosen or requested by customers or government officals
+- Organizations chosen or requested by customers or government officials

-- Online applications are accepted throughout the year and reviewed by our Charitable Contributions Committee in accordance with information outlined in our Application Timelines.
+- Online applications will be accepted through 11/4/2020, and reviewed by our Charitable Contributions Committee in accordance with information outlined in our Application Timelines.